mboultoureau/frost/README.md

 - [JoltPhysics](https://github.com/jrouwe/JoltPhysics): physics engine

 The various dependencies are located in Frost/vendor for dependencies specific to the engine and Lab/vendor for dependencies specific to the Lab using git submodule.

-To update dependencies to their latest versions, you can use: git submodule update
+To update dependencies to their latest versions, you can use: `git submodule update --remote --merge`.

 ### Entity Component System